pellcorp/creality-wiki/docs/grumpyscreen.md

 !!! note

-    The grumpy-macros.cfg has a couple of macros for _GUPPYSCREEN_EXTRUDE and _GUPPYSCREEN_EXTRUDE that GrumpyScreen needs.
-As part of the installation, this file is copied into `/usr/data/printer_data/config/GuppyConfig/`, so the macros should have been imported by the existing `[include GuppyScreen/*.cfg]` include added by Helper Script.
+    GrumpyScreen requires two macros _GUPPYSCREEN_EXTRUDE and _GUPPYSCREEN_EXTRUDE.
+As part of the installation, a `grumpy-macros.cfg` with these macros is copied into `/usr/data/printer_data/config/GuppyConfig/`, so the macros should have been imported by the existing `[include GuppyScreen/*.cfg]` include added by Helper Script.

-It will replace guppyscreen binary and configuration file, you can update GrumpyScreen via the screen only, the Helper Script `GUPPY_UPDATE` macro has been removed as it breaks grumpyscreen.
+The installer will replace the existing guppyscreen binary and configuration file, you can update GrumpyScreen via the screen only, the Helper Script `GUPPY_UPDATE` macro has been removed as it breaks grumpyscreen.

 If you want to revert to normal guppyscreen just uninstall and reinstall from Helper Script, I do not provide a script to do this automatically!